oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

        $> mvn2 clean install -Pgwt-admin,gwt-user

 Notes:
-# Compiling the webadmin and userportal takes (a long) time.
+# Compiling the webadmin and userportal takes (a long) time, please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time
 # Make sure to run this with your user, not 'root', running as root will result in a missing settings.xml file in the 'root' home directory.

 1. To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn build command